Boost for Daz Knowledge Base

 But first, what is included in my Session Data?

-When Daz Studio prepares a Render Package to upload to Boost for Daz, it includes the original .duf file as well as the associated assets, textures, instances etc. that will go into creating your scene as you intended.
+When Daz Studio prepares a to upload to Boost for Daz, it includes the original .duf file as well as the associated assets, textures, instances etc. that will go into creating your scene as you intended.
 This Render package is uploaded to the memory cache on your private GPU on Boost for Daz.
 Your Iray Server Session Data includes anonymized uploaded data*, queue data - job names and results, and Iray Server Admin settings.

 *uploaded data: anonymized assets, textures and snapshots (geometry from the .DUF file and references to the anonymized assets and textures used in the snapshot)